KendallP4299/TEPlus-Complement-Creator/README.md

 (Technically you can make this value whatever you wish, but bugs may occur, so perform at your own risk!)

-(ARMOR)
+ARMOR
 =========================================================================================
 In the Armor Tab, both the chestplate and boots have some extra features.
 Both allow for the user to specify the amount of basic Armor, Armor Toughness, and Knockback Resistance.
 These values are applied to the item only AFTER the
 Life Plus or Agility enchantment is added to the armor pieces.

 Armor, Toughness, and Knockback Resist are measured as a decimal. (ex.
-5.0, 2.3, and 0.4 respectively), and if nothing is inputted into knockback, will default to 0.0
+5.0, 2.3, and 0.4 respectively), if an armor piece doesn't have one of the three number values, just input 0.

-(Technically you can make these values whatever you wish, but bugs may occur, so perform at your own risk!)

-(PRESETS)
+Presets
 =
-Currently Included Presets:
+From the main menu, you'll see a Preset menu button.
+This is where you can load or delete any presets you have.
+The window next to the selection drop down provides a preview of what the preset has in it before you load it.
+A Save Preset button is always present at the bottom-left of the app.

+Currently the following presets are included:

+  * Goober2
+  * Impaled
+  * Upgraded Netherite
+  * Go Fish
+  * Better Nether
-  * Gobber2 Mod
+  * Better End

 More built-in presets will be added in the future.
-For now, if you are updating to a newer version, copy over the presetNames.txt and presets folder to the new assets folder.
+Due to file format changes of v2.0.0, if you are updating to a newer version, any preset made in a older version won't be compatible.

 (Troubleshooting)
 =